By Katherine Long | Editor and Tom Maguire | Associate Editor

-He thanks God for calling the deacons to their vocation; his pastor, Father Christopher Celentano; his family; “and anybody who prayed and will continue to pray for me.”
+He thanks God for calling the deacons; his pastor, Father Christopher Celentano; his family; “and anybody who prayed and will continue to pray for me.”

 Of his diaconate classmates he said: “I believe those relationships will be lifelong.”

-He appreciates “that indelible seal of the Holy Spirit” that appeared on ordination day.
+He looks forward to “that indelible seal of the Holy Spirit that’s going to appear that [ordination] day.”

-Deacon Castro, whose mother died two years ago after a long illness, has tremendous empathy for the sick and he hopes to do a lot of ministering to them now that he is a deacon.
+Castro, whose mother died two years ago after a long illness, has tremendous empathy for the sick and he hopes to do a lot of ministering to them after his ordination.

 He wants to “befriend all the people out there” in his various duties as a deacon.
 That includes visiting people who can’t make it to Mass, the sick, those in bed at home, and those in a nursing home or a hospice.
 “I’ll be happy doing that,” he said.
 He feels that one can do a lot in somebody’s life just by showing up and talking to him or her.

 He also credits his wife, Silvia — “wouldn’t have made it this far without her support.”
-Ordination means “the beginning of a whole new chapter in our married life and it’s just a great feeling,” he said.
+Ordination will mean “the beginning of a whole new chapter in our married life and it’s just a great feeling,” he said.